kishimisu/WebGPU-Radix-Sort/README.md

 ## Current limitations

 - Only supports integer sorting (up to 32 bits)
-- Only supports bit count that are multiple of 4
+- `bit_count` must be a multiple of 4
+- `workgroup_size.x * workgroup_size.y` must be a power of two
 - Only supports array up to 16,776,960 elements (using the default workgroup size of 16x16.
-Can be increased to 67,107,840 elements by requesting for a workgroup size of 32x32)
+Can be increased to 67,107,840 elements by requesting for a workgroup size of 32x32, see `main_performance()`)

 ## Implementation detalis